2013 Sidecarcross World Championship: Format

 The FIM stipulates that all drivers must be of a minimum age of 18 while passengers have to be at least 16 years old to compete, but no older than 50.
 Riders older than 50 have to provide a certificate of medical fitness to be permitted to compete.
 The driver has the right to exchange his passenger under certain conditions.

 The engines permitted in the competition in 2013 were 2-stroke from 350 to 750 cc or 4-stroke up to 1,000 cc.

 Starting numbers for the season are awarded according to the previous seasons overall finishing position of the driver.
 Current or former World Champions have however the right to pick any number they wish, except the number one which is reserved for the current World Champion.

-The competition is open for motor cycles with two-stroke engines from between 350 and 750cc and four-stroke engines of up to 1,000cc.
+The competition is open for motorcycles with two-stroke engines from between 350 and 750cc and four-stroke engines of up to 1,000cc.
 Each team is permitted the use of two motorcycles with the possibility of changing machines between races.

 The FIM does not permit radio communication between riders and their teams.
 Outside assistance during the race on the course is not permitted unless it is through race marshals in the interest of safety.
 Limited repairs in the designated repair zone during the race are permitted.

 The first twenty teams of each race score competition points.
 The point system for the 2013 season was as follows: